HomePolicyCentre rolls out guidelines to regulate coaching centres

-Triggered by the rising suicide cases in coaching centres of Kota, the union education ministry has rolled guidelines to regulate the coaching industry in the country.
+Triggered by the rising cases in coaching centres of Kota, the union education ministry has rolled guidelines to regulate the coaching industry in the country.

 According to the new guidelines, coaching institutes cannot enrol students less than 16 years of age that means students who have passed at least secondary level would be eligible for enrolment.